Scientists propose that the universe has invisible walls that separate the galaxies | Technology

 The Lambda cold dark matter model (ΛCDM) is the current standard model used to explain cosmology and understand the universe..
 However, there are several puzzling scientific challenges to this model that contradict its predictions.

 Aneesh Naik and Clare Burrage, researchers at the University of Nottingham, published a new study in the ArXiv Prepress Server.
-There they try to reconcile this gap by suggesting that the smaller galaxies could be adjusting to invisible “walls”.
+There they try to reconcile this gap by suggesting that the smaller galaxies might be adjusting to invisible “walls”.

 The “Fifth Force”: Theory in Detail